In Defense of Food

 Based on this research, In Defense of Food offers viewers simple, practical advice throughout the program about how to eat healthier, such as “Don’t eat anything your great-grandmother wouldn’t recognize as food,” “Eat only foods that will eventually rot” and “Treat meat as a flavoring or special occasion food.”
 It’s indispensable viewing for anyone interested in the relationship between food and health.

-We're delighted to announce that In Defense of Food will be available worldwide on Netflix May 1st.
+We're delighted to announce that In Defense of Food is now available worldwide on Netflix.
 Please tell your friends and colleagues!read more

 July 25, 2016 — In Defense of Food has been nominated for an Emmy for Outstanding Informational Programming: Long Form!read more